sourcegraph/about/website/README.md

 ---
 ```

-There are two optional frontmatter fields used to specify meta-specific title and description:
+There are two optional frontmatter fields used to specify meta-specific title and description for external consumers, such as search engines:

 ```
-seoTitle: Example title
+externalTitle: Example title
-seoDescription: Example description
+externalDescription: Example description
 ```

 If these are not present, the `title` and `description` are used for these meta tags.